 Villages near the front line were destroyed or abandoned.

-Some hid in anti-aircraft shelters and mills in the woods, not far from Calamecca.
+On September 3, 1944, an evacuation ordinance was announced in the village square: those who did not respect the ordinance would be shot.
+Thus began the exodus of the inhabitants; some went to relatives, while others chose to descend the mountain toward Pescia.
+Some hid in anti-aircraft shelters and mills in the woods not far from Calamecca.
 Others, mostly families with seniors, stayed at home.
-Between 19 and 25 September, SS soldiers killed 15 people with grenades, knives and machine guns at home in shelters in the woods along the Pescia River.
-Two young women were taken to the Macchia Antonini barracks, where they were killed on 25 September after suffering violence.
+Between September 19th to the 25th, SS soldiers with grenades, knives and machine guns killed 15 people who were found in their homes or in shelters in the woods along the Pescia River.
+Two young women were taken to the Macchia Antonini barracks where they were killed.
 Two tombstones – one in Calamecca in the Square Francesco Ferrucci, the other in Macchia Antonini – are a reminder of this cruel and senseless violence towards innocent and unarmed people.